evanx/redex/README.md

 We will implement a number of generally useful built-in processors, but the idea is that custom and third-party processors can be used in your deployment.

-Similarly the structure of different message types can be defined i.e. which properties are mandatory/optional, and their types e.g. string/int/boolean, for assertions during testing, and automated error handling.
+The structure of different message types can be defined i.e. which properties are mandatory/optional, and their types e.g. string/int/boolean, for assertions during testing, and automated error handling.

+Transformative processors can be used to coerce messages into the expected format.

 ## Configuration